kazunori279/dockerfiles/fluentd-bigquery-sample/README.md

 $ gcloud compute ssh bq-test --zone=us-central1-a
 ```

-- In the GCE instance, run the following command.
-This will start downloading a Docker image `kazunori279/fluentd-bigquery-sample` which contains nginx + Fluentd + bigquery plugin.
+- In the GCE instance, run the following command (replace `YOUR_PROJECT_ID` with your project id).
+This will start downloading a Docker image `kazunori279/fluentd-bigquery-sample` which contains nginx web server with Fluentd.

 ```
-$ sudo docker run -p 80:80 -t -i -d kazunori279/fluentd-bigquery-sample
+$ sudo docker run -e GCP_PROJECT="YOUR_PROJECT_ID" -p 80:80 -t -i -d kazunori279/fluentd-bigquery-sample
 ```

 - Open [Google Developers Console](https://console.developers.google.com/project) on a browser, choose your project and select `Compute` - `Compute Engine` - `VM instances`.